compiler-sdu/compiler-sdu.github.io/README.md

 ## Assignments and Lab

-!> Warning: plagiarism is unacceptable in this class.
+Warning: plagiarism is unacceptable in this class.
 All codes you submitted will be examined by Standford MOSS system.
 There will be servere consquences for those students who have plagiarism detected.
+{: .alert .alert-danger}

 ### Submission Guidelines